nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_ROUTER.md

 npm i react-router-dom
 ```

 We can use the React router to only render certain views when a user is on a specific URL.
-Lets create a component that will specify this.
+Let's create a component that will specify this.
 Make a new file in your components directory and name it `ApplicationViews.js`

 ```js
 import React from "react";